-The word "vaccination" was first coined by English scientist Edward Jenner in 1796, although early forms of vaccination have been documented as far back as the 17th century.1 Vaccination is used to generate a strong immune response to a specific administered antigen, providing long-term protection against infection.2 Demonstrated successes of vaccination include the eradication of smallpox and the control of many other diseases, such as polio and measles.
+The word "vaccination" was coined by English scientist Edward Jenner in 1796, although early forms of vaccination have been documented as far back as the 17th century.1 Vaccination is used to generate a strong immune response to a specific administered antigen, providing long-term protection against infection.2 Demonstrated successes of vaccination include the global eradication of smallpox in the 20th century as well as the control of many other diseases, such as polio and measles.

-Major difficulties of vaccination are associated with either lack of efficacy or unacceptable reactogenicity.3 The reactogenicity associated with non-living, whole microorganism vaccines frequently appear as localized swelling and severe, fever-like symptoms.
-This resulted in the development of purer vaccines that eliminate unwanted reactogenic material, while retaining efficacy due to the protective antigens associated with them.
-An unintended consequence of the use of purified vaccine components was the loss of immunogenicity to the extent that pure protein or carbohydrate-based vaccines were so poorly immunogenic that efficacy levels of the vaccine was reduced to unacceptable levels.
+Key challenges to developing vaccines are associated either with lack of efficacy or unacceptable reactogenicity, or the capacity to induce undesirable reactions.3 Reactogenicity associated with nonviable, whole microorganism vaccines frequently manifests as localized swelling and severe, fever-like symptoms.
+This has led to the development of purer vaccines that eliminate unwanted reactogenic material, while preserving efficacy.
+An unintended consequence of the use of purified vaccine components was the loss of immunogenicity, to the extent that many pure protein or carbohydrate-based vaccines were so poorly immunogenic that efficacy of these vaccines was reduced to unacceptable levels.

-At this point, vaccine developers considered adding materials to enhance immunogenicity.
-Adjuvants were tasked with enhancing the immunogenicity of these purified vaccines without significantly increasing reactogenicity.
-To this day, hundreds of materials with adjuvant activity have been identified, but the majority of these fail for human use due to their own inherent reactogenicity.3
+Effective modern vaccines therefore often require the addition of substances that enhance immunogenicity.
+Adjuvants are used to boost immunogenicity of these purified vaccines without significantly increasing reactogenicity.
+Although hundreds of materials with adjuvant activity have been identified to date, the majority of these do not meet standards for clinical use due to their inherent reactogenicity.3

-Adjuvants are defined as molecules, compounds, or macromolecular complexes that boost the potency and longevity of specific immune response to antigens, but cause minimal toxicity or long lasting immune effects on their own.4 The purpose of the adjuvant is to help the immune system (Latin verb 'adjuvare' means 'to help') by increasing the immunogenicity of the coadministered microorganism, harmless protein or polysaccharide (antigen).5 To this day, the explanation as to how many adjuvants function is still a mystery.
-Adjuvant mechanisms of action have long been enigmatic, leading noted Yale University immunologist Charles Janeway Jr. to offer the famous quote refering to adjuvants as 'the dirty little secret of immunologists'.5
+Immunological adjuvants are defined as molecules, compounds, or macromolecular complexes that boost the potency and longevity of specific immune response to antigens, but cause minimal toxicity or long-lasting immune effects on their own.4 The purpose of the adjuvant is to help the immune system (the Latin verb 'adjuvare' means 'to help') by increasing the immunogenicity of the coadministered microorganism, harmless protein or polysaccharide (antigen).5 Adjuvant mechanisms of action have long been enigmatic.

-Early attempts to produce adjuvanted vaccines used crude oils or other materials that deposited material at the site of injection, usually leading to local irritation and pathology.3 Currently adjuvants serve an expanded role in vaccine formulations by providing a number of functions:
+Early attempts to produce adjuvanted vaccines used crude oils or other materials that deposited material at the site of injection, often leading to local irritation and pathology.3 Adjuvants currently serve an expanded role in vaccine formulations by providing a number of functions:

 Few adjuvants other than alum salts are widely accepted for human use.
-Alum, also known as aluminum hydroxide, was first described as an adjuvant by Glenny, et al., in 1926.6 Since then, both aluminum hydroxide and aluminum phosphate have been used as the preferred adjuvants for human vaccines, especially in the U.S. Oil-based adjuvants are used in veterinary vaccines but only recently have been approved for use in humans in extended clinical studies.3
+Alum, also known as aluminum hydroxide, was first described as an adjuvant by Glenny, et al., in 1926.6 Since then, aluminum hydroxide, aluminum phosphate, and aluminum potassium sulfate have been the preferred adjuvants for human vaccines, especially in the U.S. Oil-in-water emulsions and lipids are less common human vaccine adjuvant formulations.
+Oil-based adjuvants are common in veterinary vaccines but have only recently been approved for use in humans in extended clinical studies.3,

-In identifying or developing a new adjuvant, there is no clear recipe or protocol to follow.
-Scientists must determine the exact immune response desired for a given antigen.
-Adjuvant selection is greatly dependent on vaccine formulation and individual application.
-Effectiveness and safety are of primary importance in adjuvant selection, yet a number of other characteristics for successful adjuvants must be considered including the following:
+In identifying or developing a new adjuvant, there is no one-size-fits-all process.
+Scientists must first determine the desired immune response for a given antigen, and adjuvant selection is wholly dependent on vaccine formulation and individual application.
+Efficacy and safety are the primary considerations in adjuvant selection, but other characteristics for successful adjuvants include:

-The limited immunogenicity of new and novel vaccine antigens has increased the importance of adjuvant research in vaccine development.
+The potential for limited immunogenicity of novel vaccine antigens and modalities has increased the urgent need for adjuvant research in vaccine development.
 Adjuvants will be needed to enhance and extend immune responses while reducing the amount of antigen necessary in each dose.
-In recent years both the US and Europe have created initiatives to evaluate, compare, and develop adjuvants in the public, private, academic and government sectors.
-These initiatives will encourage these groups to continue working toward more effective adjuvants as part of a global health strategy to prepare for a possible future pandemic.
+In recent years, both the US and Europe have created initiatives to evaluate, compare, and develop adjuvants in the public, private, academic, and government sectors.
+Such initiatives will encourage these groups to continue working toward more effective adjuvants as part of a global health strategy to prepare for future infectious disease crises.